 Call your surgeon if you have any of the following:

-- More pain or pain that is not relieved by prescribed pain medication
+More pain or pain that is not eased by prescribed pain medicine

 Your surgeon may give you other instructions, depending on your situation.